Church of the Cross – Bluffton, South Carolina

 South Carolina | SC Picture Project | Beaufort County Photos | Church of the Cross

 The Church of the Cross in Bluffton has been sitting atop May River‘s bluff for 150 years.
 The church was consecrated in July 1857.
 Spared by Federal troops during the Civil War – who burned much of Bluffton in 1863 – it was damaged by a deadly hurricane in 1898.
 The repairs were completed in February 1900.

 Today, the Church of the Cross holds regular services on two church campuses: here and in a modern building at 495 Buckwalter Parkway.
 The church participates in Bluffton events, such as the Bluffton Arts and Seafood Festival.

-The Church of the Cross is listed in the National Register, which says the following:
+The Church of the Cross is listed in the National Register: